Eliminating Reflections in Waveguide Bends Using a Metagrating-Inspired Semianalytical Methodology: Results and Discussion

 To find out if a point $(r_0,\phi_0)$ [restricted by \eqref{eq9}] is a PTL, we first use it in \cref{eq18a}, the constraint dictating zero reflection.
 Since \cref{eq18a} is equivalent to the destructive interference condition ${A_1+A_1^{\mathrm{(sec)}}=0}$ via \cref{eq16a}, we can use \cref{eq11} to obtain a value for the current $I_\mathrm{NR}$, required to be induced on a meta-atom situated at this location to suppress the WG back-reflections,

 Since at this point we have put no limitations on the way the current $I_\mathrm{NR}$ is excited, suppressing reflections as per \cref{eq19} may involve power absorption or active gain, both undesired from a practical perspective.
+To make sure that this does not happen, the integral of the real part of Poynting vector around the abstract current source should vanish, which will happen if the current does not disturb the power balance in the system, namely ${\left|S_{11}\right|}^2+{\left|S_{21}\right|}^2=1$, or ${\left|S_{21}\right|}^2=1$ when the return loss is zero.
+This would ensure that the prescribed scattered field distribution can be reproduced with a purely-reactive element, meeting our goal of a completely passive solution.
 Therefore, subsequently, we use $(r_0,\phi_0)$ and $I_\mathrm{NR}$ to calculate ${\left|S_{21}\right|}^2$, and if \eqref{eq18b} is satisfied, it means that the chosen point is indeed a PTL.
 In other words, if the calculated current $I_\mathrm{NR}$ is induced on a scatterer (or otherwise excited) at the point $(r_0,\phi_0)$, the bend system would exhibit zero reflection and unitary transmission, as desired.

 To demonstrate this PTL detection procedure and verify our semianalytical model, we consider a symmetric ($a_1=a_2=0.9\lambda$) right-angle ($\Phi=90^\circ$) bend, operating at $f=10\mathrm{GHz}$ ($\lambda \approx 3 \mathrm{cm}$), with the WG height being $b=0.25\lambda$.
 This configuration was chosen in particular, since the analytical model predicted very high reflection loss ($>80\%$) in the bare junction \cite{Widarta1994}.
 This prediction is corroborated by the full-wave simulation results presented in \cref{fig2}(a) (ANSYS HFSS), where the interference between the incident $\mathrm{TE}_{10}$ mode and the field back-scattered from the junction is clearly observed at the input port.